-Criteria Marks Criteria Marks

-Relevance and Objectives /5 Abstract /5

-Relevant and well defined Is the abstract a concise summary of the

-objectives?
-Are they achievable? dissertation?
+Criteria Marks Criteria Marks Relevance and Objectives /5 Abstract /5 Relevant and well defined objectives?
+Are they achievable?
 Innovativeness?

-Framework/References /10 Topic Definition /5

-Library and Internet sources well Does the dissertation offer a clear

-used? exposition of its aims and objectives?

-Does the dissertation offer an insight of

-the importance, applicability, relevance,

-etc. of the topic?

-Method /10 Written/ Style Layout /7.5

-Adequate method used and the Does the dissertation address issues like

-choice motivated grammar, style of writing, clarity of

-exposition, overall presentation (e.g.

-graphs, figures, equations, symbols,

-pagination, appendix, etc.) properly?

-Data Collection /20 Use of Diagrams /10

-Are surveys/ interviews or other Are the diagrams and figures

-data collection method well done? informative?
+Is the abstract a concise summary of the dissertation?
+Framework/References /10 Topic Definition /5 Library and Internet sources well /10 Does the dissertation offer a clear 75 used? exposition of its aims and objectives?
+Does the dissertation offer an insight of the importance, applicability, relevance, etc. of the topic?
+Method /10 Written/ Style Layout /7.5 Adequate method used and the Does the dissertation address issues like choice motivated grammar, style of writing, clarity of exposition, overall presentation (e.g. graphs, figures, equations, symbols, pagination, appendix, etc.) properly?
+Data Collection /20 Use of Diagrams /10 Are surveys/ interviews or other Are the diagrams and figures , 10 data collection method well done? informative?
 Quality of the diagrams?
 Are alternative(s) discussed?

-Analysis /15 Experimental /20

-Is the analysis based on sound Does the dissertation make out clearly the

-principles?
-Are statistical methods use of methods and procedures of

-(if used) appropriately used? required standard to present, analyse and

-solve the problem defined?

-Validation and Discussion /15 Analysis and Discussion /30

-Has the validity of the results been Does the dissertation include proper
+Analysis /15 Experimental /20 Is the analysis based on sound Does the dissertation make out clearly the principles?
+Are statistical methods use of methods and procedures of (if used) appropriately used? required standard to present, analyse and Validation and Discussion /15 solve the problem defined?
+Analysis and Discussion /30 Has the validity of the results been /13 Does the dissertation include proper /30 discussed?

-discussed?
 Is the discussion logical statistical techniques and software?
-Is

-and persuasive? there any evidence of critical use of the

-relevant literature?
-Have the results/

-findings been well argued and written?
-Is

-there evidence of originality,

-independent/ critical thought and

-/1.7 reflective ability? /7. ~

-Conclusions and /15 Conclusion /7.5

-Recommendations Does the dissertation include a

-Are conclusions and constructive conclusion with well-

-recommendations logical and balanced arguments?
-Is there evidence of

-useful? any realistic recommendation?
-Does the

-conclusion offer any insights as to any limitations of methods used and as to

-Dungan 40 4° au /10 future directions? /7 =

-Presentation /10 Bibliography /7.5

-Overall quality of presentation; Does the dissertation contain an adequate

-language, figures, tables, and ability literature review?
-Correct usage of

-to answer questions/queries (viva- referencing system?

-voce). /100 Duagantation /7 5

-Total /100 Presentation /7.5

-Quality of poster presentation and ability

-to answer questions/ queries (viva-voce). /100

-Total /100
+Is and persuasive? there any evidence of critical use of the 1 relevant literature?
+Have the results/ findings been well argued and written?
+Is there evidence of originality, independent/ critical thought and 0.1.
+(1.5 reflective ability? ( 7 7 7 7 7 7 7 7 Conclusions and /15 Conclusion Does the discortation include a /7.5 Recommendations Are conclusions and Does the dissertation include a constructive conclusion with well- recommendations logical and balanced arguments?
+Is there evidence of useful? any realistic recommendation?
+Does the conclusion offer any insights as to any limitations of methods used and as to future directions?
+Presentation /10 Bibliography /7.5 Overall quality of presentation; Does the dissertation contain an adequate language, figures, tables, and ability literature review?
+Correct usage of to answer questions/queries (viva- referencing system? voce). /100 Presentation /7.5 Total /100 Quality of poster presentation and ability /1.5 to answer questions/ queries (viva-voce).
+1 Total /100